tintinweb/vscode-vyper/README.md

 see [CHANGELOG](./CHANGELOG.md)

-## 0.0.5 - 0.0-6
+## 0.0.7
-- repackage broken archive
-- fix diagProvider only showing one mythx scan result
+- updated grammar
+- fixed mythX issue due to API change
+- fixed diagnostics handling: compiler warnings and mythx are now updated on a per file basis.
+- fixed run compile / when file is opened the first time, not only on change.

 -----------------------------------------------------------------------------------------------------------